Treasury Inspector General for Tax Administration

 May 12, 2011

 Contact: Karen Kraushaar

-WASHINGTON -- The Internal Revenue Service is not promptly processing taxpayer checks, resulting in the government losing the benefit of interest earned on timely payments, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – Internal Revenue Service (IRS) employees are in compliance with fair tax collection practices in their work collecting taxes from taxpayers, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 A special plugin is required to view PDF documents.
 To obtain the free PDF reader, please visit the Adobe web site.